paperjs/paper.js/README.md

 ### Testing

-Paper.js is developed and tested from day 1 with proper unit testing.
+Paper.js was developed and tested from day 1 using proper unit testing through jQuery's [Qunit](http://docs.jquery.com/Qunit).
 To run the tests after any change to the library's source, simply open `index.html` inside the `test` folder in your web browser.
+There should be a green bar at the top, meaning all tests have passed.
+If the bar is red, some tests have not passed.
+These will be highlighted and become visible when scrolling down.

 ### Contributing